GAurelG/How-To/Server_Administration.md

        # other number to place the domains in different order
     ```

-I will now configure an ssh certificate using lets encrypt. there is a script already
+I will now configure an ssl certificate using lets encrypt. there is a script already
 available in nextcloud.

     ```